MadeBySaints/leet-dict-gen/README.md

 # leet-dict-gen
 convert any .txt dictionary into a larger leetspeak enabled dictionary

-notes: included wpa.txt for testing. (caution: Generates a ~250MB file with all the combinations)

-Leet Dict Gen requires python to run. simply place in the folder with the text file you want to convert, open a cmd prompt in that folder.
-Enter into command prompt:
-python leet.py

-Follow prompts

 This can be used to generate massive dictionaries for pentesting/bruteforce testing.

 # Leet Combination Generator